shupershuff/Diablo2RLoader/README.md

 5. Optionally perform steps to configure game settings that each account should load from.
 See [5.
 Auto Settings Switcher](#5-auto-settings-switcher-optional-but-recommended) and [6.
 Manual Settings Switcher](#6-manual-settings-switcher-optional).
 6. Optionally enable DClone alarms for your preferred regions and game mode.
 See [7.
 DClone Status Alarms](#7-dclone-status-alarms-optional).

-&#x1F536;If you have any issues, come back and read these instructions properly.
-I can almost guarantee it's covered in the detailed setup steps below and/or FAQ section.&#x1F536;
+&#x1F534; If you have any issues, come back and fully read these instructions.
+I can almost guarantee any issue you see is covered in the detailed setup steps below and/or FAQ section.

 ## 1. Download
 1. Download the latest [release](https://github.com/shupershuff/Diablo2RLoader/releases) this and extract the zip file to a folder of your choosing.